peopleware/openapi/resource/search-index.md

 exceptions where some build numbers are hard coded.
 Accessed as `bookmarkable` build, the UI contains a configuration that explicitly lists the build numbers of all services to use.

-When a service, such as `your-service` , or the search topic handler, accesses other services, e.g., `my-service`, the build number is determined from the `mode` using _deployment configuration_.
-Deployment parameters might mention that build number `00432` of `my-service` must be used in a `qa-023` mode, and build `LATEST` must be used in mode `dev-experiment`.
+When a service, such as `your-service`, or the search topic handler, accesses other services, e.g., `my-service`, the build number is determined from the `mode` using _deployment configuration_.
+Deployment parameters might mention that build number `00432` of `my-service` must be used in a `qa-023` `mode`, and build `LATEST` must be used in mode `dev-experiment`.
+The deployment configuration can differ between different deployed builds of the dependent service, and can evolve without a new build or deploy.
+It is the resonsibility of the deployment configuration to make sure that the build of the dependent service is compatible with the version of the API the build of the service that is called offers.

 ## Events